LeoYimingLi/LeoYimingLi.github.io/index.md

 Hi!
 I am a 3rd year student from Harbin Institute of Technology, Harbin, China.
 My major is Computer science.

-This semester I study in NCTU as an exchange student.
-My student ID is 0840029.
+This semester I study in NCTU as an exchange student(Student ID: 0840029).

 ## Education

 2017-2020 expected Bachelor of Science, Harbin Institute of Technology, Harbin, China.
 School of Computer Science and Technology
 GPA at Present: 90.6/100, 106 credits

 2019 2nd Semester Exchange Student, National Chiao Tung University, Hsinchu, Taiwan.
-Department of Computer Science(CS) (...underway...)
+Department of Computer Science(CS)
+(...underway...)

 2019 1st Semester Exchange Student, The University of Queensland, Brisbane, Australia.
-School of Information Technology and Electrical Engineering(ITEE)
-Major GPA : 6.33/7.00, 6 units
+School of Information Technology and Electrical Engineering(ITEE)  Major GPA : 6.33/7.00, 6 units
 Major Courses: Programming in the Large, Machine Learning and Computer network

 ## Project Experience